arangodb/arangodb/Documentation/Books/Manual/DataModeling/Collections/DatabaseMethods.md

   servers holding copies take over, usually without an error being reported.

+- *distributeShardsLike* distribute the shards of this collection cloning the shard distribution of another.

 `db._create(collection-name, properties, type)`

 Specifies the optional *type* of the collection, it can either be *document*